 Basin 1 showed signs of degraded water quality first.
 Its shorelines and watershed were used extensively for over 100 years for timber production, residential development, and recreation.
 As urbanization expanded southward, basin 2 began to show the same patterns in water quality degradation as basin 1.
 Within the last 10 years, basin 3 is also showing similar signs of water quality degradation.

 Lake Whatcom is the primary drinking water source for about 100,000 residents of Whatcom County.
 The lake is comprised of three sub-basins from which water samples are collected in October through December, in February and April through September each year.
 The northernmost basin 1 (sample Site 1) is the smallest in area, 100 feet deep, and is surrounded by residential development.
-Basin 2 (sample Site 2) is just south of basin 1, is second largest in area, 40-60 feet deep, and has the Sudden Valley residential subdivision along the western half of it.
-Basin 3 (sample Site 3 (north) and Site 4 (south) is the largest in area, 328 feet deep, and contains 96 percent of the lake’s total volume.
-Residential development in this sub-watershed is sparse.
+Basin 2 (sample Site 2) is just south of basin 1, and is second largest in area, 40-60 feet deep.
+Basin 3 (sample Site 3 (north) and Site 4 (south) is the largest in area, 328 feet deep, has the Sudden Valley residential subdivision along a western part of it and contains 96 percent of the lake’s total volume.
+Residential development in the Site 4 sub-watershed is sparse.

 Since the mid-1980s, the Institute for Watershed Studies at Western Washington University has been collecting water samples, analyzing them, and reporting on the status of the lake as part of a long-term monitoring project for the city of Bellingham.
 Additional water quality data dating back to the 1960s also exists and have been used to provide an invaluable record of the lake’s decline over time.